 A subset of these stars – Lambda, Phi, Sigma, Tau, and Zeta – form a ladle shape called the Milk Dipper, fittingly placed in a rich area of the Milky Way.
 Ancient Chinese astronomers also imagined a dipper among these same stars (see below).

 Sagittarius contains dense Milky Way star fields that lie towards the centre of our Galaxy.
-The exact centre of the Galaxy is believed to be marked by a radio-emitting source that astronomers call Sagittarius A, near the border with Ophiuchus, close to the point of the archer’s arrow.
-There are many notable objects in Sagittarius, including the Lagoon Nebula and the Trifid Nebula, two clouds of gas lit up by stars inside them.
+The exact centre of the Galaxy is believed to be marked by a radio-emitting source that astronomers call Sagittarius A*, near the border with Ophiuchus, close to the point of the archer’s arrow.

 Sagittarius contained two ancient Chinese constellations after which the seventh and eighth lunar mansions were named: Ji and Dou.
 Ji (‘winnowing basket’) consisted of four stars – Gamma, Delta, Epsilon, and Eta Sagittarii – and represented a basket used for separating rice grains from chaff by shaking it in the air.
 The chaff, blown away by the breeze, is represented by a single star nearby called Kang, although opinions differ as to whether Kang lay in Sagittarius, Scorpius, or even Ophiuchus.
 A related constellation was Chu, the pestle, to the south of Ji in Ara, for pounding the rice to remove the husks.